marina601/discover-malta/TESTING.md

    - Once the user is logged in, navigation to any "Trip Detail" page will display a form where the user can submit their review
    - Press submit button without filling out the review form, confirm message is displayed asking them to rate the trip
    - Rate the trip and press the submit button again, confirm message is displayed asking the  user give a title to their review
+   - Rating will accept half rating as well as a full rating.
+   - Hover over the stars and confirm the background colour changes as expected.
+   - Select a star rating and confirm the background colour of the stars have changed as expected.
+   - Hover over the stars again and confirm the current star rating is still selected and the background colour is displayed in slightly darker yellow colour, to let the user know their first selection.
    - Fill out all the required fields and press the submit button again, confirm the toast notification is displayed telling the user their review has been submitted.
    - Confirm the average rating and review fields are updated
    - Under the "Customer Reviews" title, the total number of reviews is displayed